pw598/pw598.github.io/_posts/2025-02-28-Survival-Analysis-II-Survival-Regression.md

 $h_s(t, X(s)) = h_{0,s}(t) ~exp(\beta^T X(s))$

-The categories s are used to stratify the subjects into S groups for which a Cox model is fitted.
+The categories s are used to stratify the subjects into $S$ groups for which a Cox model is fitted.
 For each strata-specific hazard function, one can define a partial likelihood function $\mathcal{L}_s(\beta)$.
 The overall partial likelihood function for all strata is then given by the product of the individual likelihoods.

 $\mathcal{L}(\beta) = \displaystyle \prod_{s=1}^S \mathcal{L}_s(\beta)$